minenwerfer/semantic-api/README.md

     picture: {
       $ref: 'file'
     }
-    // Below would also produce TS diagnostics since 'camelCase' is not
-    // assignable to Lowercase<string>.
+    // error! '"camelCase"' is not assignable to Lowercase<string>.
     // camelCase: {
     //   type: 'string'
     // }